hongfeiyang/NestJSServer/README.md

 #### View Vacancies

-To view any vacancies, you create query
+To view vacancies, you create query
 ```
 query {
   getAllVacanciesOfAllCompanies {